Govan–Partick bridge build creates more than one link

 Despite these challenges, and the site sitting beside the busy Riverside Museum, Tall Ship and Riverside Festival, no major health and safety incidents were recorded – with CCS judges noting the ‘exceptional’ focus on workforce safety, as well as ‘exemplary’ staff site facilities, and the ‘comprehensive’ mental health programme.

 “Safety is always our priority,” David said.
-“The bridge opening is an amazing achievement for all the Project team, but a health and safety incident would’ve taken away from that – it’s a testament to all involved to set the high standards from the project launch and live by those values to project completion and come through it without any accidents on two sites that are small and very confined.”
+“The bridge opening is an amazing achievement for all the project team, but a health and safety incident would’ve taken away from that – it’s a testament to all involved to set the high standards from the project launch and live by those values to project completion and come through it without any accidents on two sites that are small and very confined.”

 Bonus points were awarded for the firm’s use of a 360-rotating multi-grab arm attachment on excavators, which limited the amount of manual lifting required on site and also reduced the slew of machines due to the arm’s movable hitch.

 “It’s something that has been in the industry a while, and it proved to be very useful on this project,” David explained.
 “We took it on a trial basis to start with and immediately saw the benefits.
-Farrans have decided purchase a few of their own on the back of that trial.
+Farrans has decided to purchase a few of their own on the back of that trial.
 It was nice to put it out on the Considerate Constructors Scheme as it raises awareness and might see other sites/contractors adopt it.”

 With much of the project team hailing from in and around Glasgow, the grand opening proved to be a special event – with much of the Farrans team joining the large crowds with their families to take in the occasion, which was marked by a festival headlined by the Red Hot Chilli Pipers.